jackaudio/jackaudio.github.com/_posts/2020-10-15-jack2-v1915-release-and-current-status.md

 You can find more about the project [here].
 This includes links to the source code, bug/issue tracker and documentation.

-For the future, short-term plan is to continue the code parity between JACK1 and JACK2.<br/>
+For the future, short-term plan is to continue the feature parity between JACK1 and JACK2.<br/>
 We are pretty much there now besides JACK2 missing the a2jmidi and zita internal clients (and the special options to use them).<br/>
 Support for macOS arm64 is in progress, and there is a whole range of pull requests and issues to investigate and fix.<br/>
 Focus will be on those before any features are even thought of, unless they serve to improve something.